 Every night during sleep, our bodies produce a wealth of information.
 Each breath and heartbeat tells part of a story.
 Capturing and tracking that data over time can bring a deeper understanding of your holistic health and wellness.

-To help you gain a deeper understanding of what your body is saying, Fitbit has developed a Health Metrics dashboard available soon to Premium members that will display five health metrics to help you see trends in your overall wellbeing.
+To help you gain a deeper understanding of what your body is saying, Fitbit has developed a Health Metrics dashboard available to Premium members that will display five health metrics to help you see trends in your overall wellbeing.
 After wearing a Fitbit tracker or smartwatch* during sleep, you’ll see nightly averages and graphs on the Health Metrics dashboard—important information that can help you uncover trends and changes to your wellbeing.

 The Health Metrics dashboard measures and tracks: